devopsmalmo/meetups/README.md

 - [x] *2018-02-20* - [DevOps Skåne - introduction for students](https://goo.gl/K5sbk7) by Karen Har-yan, Fredrik Stål and Albert Rigo
 - [x] *2018-01-15* - [Basic Kubernetes](https://goo.gl/GTHwyi) by Karen Har-yan

 ## How to Request Talk

 Create PR to Repository with Following Changes:

 - New file at **talks** folder.
-Example below\`
+The example below\`
 ```sh
   cp talks/example.md talks/Name-Surname.md
 ```
 - Make sure you have adjusted **talks/Name-Surname.md** file.
-- Add Checkbox, Date, Topic and Name in above List.
+- Add Checkbox, Date, Topic, and Name in above List.
   - With Presentation Link    - [x] *2018-01-15* - [Basic Kubernetes](https://linktopresentation.com) by [Karen Har-yan](talks/Karen-Haryan.md)
   - Without Presentation Link - [x] *2018-01-15* - Basic Kubernetes by [Karen Har-yan](talks/Karen-Haryan.md)
 - Note!
 Meetups should differ at least 2 weeks.
 (No Meetups from December 15 - January 15, June 10 - August 31)
 - Good To Know:
-  - Temporarily we can only allow 45 minute talks.
+  - Temporarily we can only allow 45-minute talks.

 ## How to Request Venue